Engineering student in class

 Please note:

-Additional entry criteria may be required as well as an interview with the Department for progression to Music and Sound Recording (Tonmeister) and Film Production and Broadcast Engineering.
+Additional entry criteria may be required as well as an interview with the Department for progression to Film Production and Broadcast Engineering.

 Surrey graduates smiling